ptanguy/pro.ptanguy.fr/site/research/topics.md

 ---

 ### Overview
-My ressearch activities are dedicated to ambient assisted living systems and networks.
+Currently, my ressearch activities are dedicated to IoT systems and networks.
+In details, I am working on the PHY and MAC layers from a protocol and an hardware point of view.
+In this context, I am starting new research activities with a focus on the Cyber Security issues and associated counter-measure for IoT platforms.

+More generally, I am interested by ambient intelligent systems and networks.

-I am participating to the development of the <a class="text-success" href="http://recherche.telecom-bretagne.eu/xaal/" title="xAAL project website">xAAL</a> solution.
+Related to my previous position, I am contributing to the development of the <a class="text-success" href="http://recherche.telecom-bretagne.eu/xaal/" title="xAAL project website">xAAL</a> solution.
 It is a distributed infrastructure and a message bus over IP aiming to fight home automation protocols interoperability issues.
-Moreover, I work on the PREventive Care Infrastructure based On Ubiquitous Sensing (<a class="text-success" href="http://www.thepreciousproject.eu" title="PRECIOUS project website">PRECIOUS</a>) project funded by the European Union and part of eHealth and Ageing initiative.
-We are proposing xAAL in the health care context to monitor home environment risk factors (temperature, humidity, luminosity, etc.) and to deliver user feedbacks.

 ### Interests

+- PHY/MAC Cyber Security attacks and counter-measures
+- IoT embedded platforms: embedded hypervisor and hardware acceleration with fpga
+- IoT and 5G
-- Home automation protocols</li>
+- Home automation protocols
-- Sensors/Actuators networks</li>
+- Sensors/Actuators networks (Classical and Cognitive)
-- Ambient Assited Living (AAL) systems</li>
+- Ambient Assited Living (AAL) systems
-- User integration in AAL systems conception</li>
-- Companion robot @Home </li>
+- Companion robot @Home and IoT networks
-- Ambient intelligence</li>
+- Ambient intelligence
+- Experimental testbed based on software defined radio concepts
-- User tests, co-design, user-centered design</li>
+- User tests, co-design, user-centered design

 ### Past Research

-- Power Line Communication and wireless communication.
+- Power Line Communication in-vehicle.
-- Channel measurements and characterization: transfert function and noise analysis.
+- Channel (in-vehicle powerline) measurements and characterization: transfert function and noise analysis.
-- Software defined radio: the GNUradio project and the USRP2 card.
+- Software defined radio apply to powerline communication: the GNUradio project and the USRP2 card.